 The 11 Best Backroads In Tennessee For A Long Scenic Drive

-Sometimes when the week gets rough, all you want to do is just in the car with a fabulous playlist of tunes and a long open road in front of you.
-Many back roads in The Volunteer State rank among the very best scenic drives in Tennessee, as they treat drivers to views that are downright remarkable.
+Sometimes when the week gets rough, all you want to do is just be in the car with a fabulous playlist of tunes and a long open road in front of you.
+Many back roads in the Volunteer State rank among the very best scenic drives in Tennessee, as they treat drivers to views that are downright remarkable.
 We found eleven places around the state of Tennessee — yes, even on the west side — that are great for driving during the twilight hour, in the afternoon, or even during those light, bright early mornings.
+So next time you are in search of “Scenic drives near me” remember this list to help you hit the road.
+Before you go make sure you check out our road trip packing list so you don’t forget anything in a mad rush out the door eager to see these incredible places.
 How many have you checked off your list…?

 There is so much to love about the very best scenic drives in Tennessee.
 Have you taken any of these pretty routes?
 Which is your favorite?
 Share your thoughts in the comments!